mc0239/Commander-unity/README.md

 ### Blender

 V primeru, da so **vsi modeli "nevidni", ko odpreš sceno**, zelo verjetno v konzolo dobiš napako `Blender could not be found.
 Make sure that Blender is installed and the .blend file has Blender as its 'Open with' application!`.
-Poinštaliraj blender in še enkrat odpri projekt.
+Poinštaliraj blender, ponovno odpri Unity in naredi `Glavni meni -> Assets -> Reimport All`.